Skip to main content

 • Coeliac disease is an autoimmune condition, not a food allergy.

-Confused about milk (dairy) allergy and lactose free products?
+Are you confused about milk (dairy) allergy and lactose free products?

-Lactose free dairy products contain milk protein and must not be given to people with a milk (dairy) allergy.
+• Lactose free products still contain milk protein and can cause anaphylaxis in a person with milk (dairy) allergy.

-• Dairy free products are made from nuts or plants and should not contain any dairy protein at all.
-However, the ingredient list and any precautionary allergen labelling (for example 'may contain') should always be checked to see if they contain any milk products.
+• “Dairy free” and “vegan” products are made from plants and should not contain any milk or dairy protein at all.
+Always check the statement of ingredients carefully and any precautionary allergen labelling statements for milk (dairy).

 What are precautionary allergen labelling statements?

-• Examples of PAL statements include
+• Examples of PAL statements include:

 • “May contain…”